 We approach life not as experts, but as vulnerable learners.
 Scripture subverts common wisdom, telling us that it is through being weak that true strength comes.
 We strive to be humble in our approach to God and others, honest in our questions, and eager to learn.
 We receive Scripture as the true story of God and our world, able to make wise the simple and bring forth life.
 Confident of God’s care for all areas of life, we seek to learn how the Gospel reframes work, relationships, justice, health, culture, identity, our minds, and power.
 The goal of Christian learning is to form us into human beings who are fully swept up into the work God is doing in his world: reconciling all things to himself in Christ.
 The Apostle Paul calls this “maturity”, or growing up in the faith.
 Therefore, we strive to learn in practical and robust ways that translate into love of God and neighbor.

 We all live in fractured relationships with God, with other people, and with our world.
-We are divided from each other along the lines of personality, culture, politics, economics, ethnicity, race, age, language, personal histories, and denomination.
-The Gospel announces that God is at work through the cross to reconcile all things, us to himself and also us to each other.
-Scripture says God has given the church the ministry of reconciliation.
-We strive to live out this ministry with humble honesty about our own contributions to the brokenness, acknowledging how painful, difficult, and long-term the process of reconciliation is.
-But we also strive to live out this ministry with genuine hope that Christ is at work even now and even in our midst to reconcile all things.
-We look for God’s healing work of reconciliation within our homes, neighborhoods, churches, workplaces, schools, and our broader world.
+We have all been sinned against, and we have all sinned against others.
+We are divided not only by these wounds, but also by differences of personality, culture, politics, economics, ethnicity, race, age, language, personal histories, and denomination.
+The Gospel announces that God is at work through the cross to make all things right and to reconcile all things, us to Christ and in Christ also us to each other.
+Scripture says God has given the church the ministries of justice, mercy, and reconciliation.
+We strive to live out this ministry with humble honesty about our own contributions to the brokenness, acknowledging how painful, difficult, and long-term the process of healing is.
+But we also strive to live out this ministry with genuine hope that Christ is at work even now and even in our midst to make all things new.
+We look for God’s healing work within our homes, neighborhoods, churches, workplaces, schools, and our broader world.
 We bear witness to God’s work of justice, mercy, and reconciliation and strive to care for the poor, the widow, the orphan, the refugee.